 8. I see a lot of profiles in Boston, is this a national effort?
 Yes, we are based in Boston and started here but we are rapidly gaining evangelists, ambassadors and partner organizations all over the country.
 (We also have speakers and event managers from outside the US – the UK, Singapore, Columbia and more.)
 Our speakers are getting invitations from all over but we recognize that the majority of invitations will be local to local.
 We are growing at a rapid pace.
 We’ll have a more significant presence in other major cities across the country very soon.

 9. There’s a lot of talk about the small number of women at technical conferences.
 It sounds like this website is focused on that problem.
 Can women from other professions join?
 Of course.
 We find that event managers, even ones running technical conferences, are looking for speakers in a number of areas.
-We’ve received requests for women to speak about working in a startup, cloud computing, IoT, building smart teams inside startups, finance and accounting, startups and family, marketing, blogging and more.
+We’ve received requests for women to speak about working in a startup, cloud computing, IoT, building smart teams inside startups, finance and accounting, startups and family, social media, marketing, blogging and more.
 We’ve even had requests that are looking for younger speakers.
 One example is a panel of millennials to talk about how they got their first jobs.
 The event managers are looking for women at all stages of their career and across all industries and functions.

 10. How do you avoid your speakers getting spammed or recruited?
 We approve all the event manager accounts.
 Please report any issues to us through the contact form.